Title

 The Board of Criminology mandates the full computerization of the Criminology Licensure Examination starting October 1994 to enhance credibility, expedite result releases, and improve regulatory oversight through a comprehensive question bank and secure examination processes.

-The main purpose is to fully computerize the Criminology Licensure Examination starting October 1994 to keep up with technological modernization and globalization, improve examination quality, and expedite the release of results.
+To fully computerize the Criminology Licensure Examination starting the October 1994 schedule, as a response to technological modernization and globalization.

-1) Credible, qualitative, and efficacious licensure examinations; 2) Expeditious releases of examination results; 3) Ample time for the Board to exercise its regulatory powers and functions.
+Credible, qualitative and efficacious examinations that gain public trust; expeditious releases of results; and ample time for the Board to exercise regulatory powers and functions.

-It involves not only the correction and rating of test papers but also the use of a computerized data bank from which examination questions are extracted and randomly arranged.
+It also uses a data bank from which questions are extracted and randomly arranged by and through the computer.

 Analyze Cases Smarter, Faster